msg-systems/uica-stack/README.md

 - {path_to_project_deliverables}/**/*.yaml

 build:
-# you might exclude deliverables from uica-framwork if you want/have to (note they all start with spa-fw.)
+# you might exclude deliverables from uica-stack if you want/have to (note they all start with uica.)
-- "!spa-fw.componentjs"
+- "!uica.componentjs"
 # and add proper replacements on your own - just ensure that those alias names are registered
 - {yournamespace}.angularjs
 ```